Reader in Television Studies

 Creative Edge Building CE214

 Elke Weissmann is a Reader in Film and Television.
 Her research interests focus on television, in particular aspects of transnational and convergent television, and feminism.
 Her books include Transnational Television Drama: Special Relations and Mutual Influences between the US and the UK and Renewing Feminisms: Radical Narratives, Fantasies and Futures in Media Studies (with Helen Thornham).
 She is a member of the editorial team of Critical Studies in Television and has recently organised their conference.
-She has module leader responsibilities for several modules, including MED1417: Film and Television History and Context, MED2215: Analysing Audiences, MED3207 Global Convergences: Film and Television Drama in the 21st Century, MED3225: Dissertation and MDM4006: Transnational Media.
+She has module leader responsibilities for several modules, including MED1441: Film and Television History and Context, MED2315: Analysing Audiences, MED3207 Global Convergences: Film and Television Drama in the 21st Century and MDM4006: Transnational Media.
 Elke would like to hear from PhD candidates interested in the areas of television and globalisation or digital media, television and representations of crime and television and feminism.

 BA (Hons) German, English and Media Studies, 2002